0x4NDR0M3DA/0x4NDR0M3DA.github.io/_posts/2026-01-12-osintfrozennorth.md

 ### Back to the ship!

-Now, with a port location known, I went straight to **GlobalFishingWatch** to analyze all vessels that broadcasted their position near or in the port around Sep 1st, 2022.
+Now, with port location known, I went straight to **GlobalFishingWatch** to analyze all vessels that broadcasted their position near or in the port around Sep 1st, 2022.

 Surely enough, I found some hits.
 Looks like there were two vessels heading to and out of the island between **Aug 30th - Sep 3rd.**:
 - **Mekhanik Pyatlin**